John F. Kennedy assassination Dictabelt recording: National Academy of Sciences

 An analysis published in the March 2001 issue of Science & Justice by Dr. Donald B. Thomas used a different radio transmission synchronization to put forth the claim that the National Academy of Sciences panel was in error.
 Thomas' conclusion, very similar to the HSCA conclusion, was that the gunshot impulses were real to a 96.3% certainty.
 Thomas presented additional details and support in the November 2001 and September and November 2002 issues.
 Commenting on Thomas's study, G. Robert Blakey said: "This is an honest, careful scientific examination of everything we did, with all the appropriate statistical checks."

 In 2005, Thomas' conclusions were rebutted in the same journal.
 Ralph Linsker and several members of the original NAS team, (Richard Garwin, Herman Chernoff, Paul Horowitz, and Ramsey) reanalyzed the timings of the recordings and reaffirmed in an article in Science & Justice the earlier conclusion of the NAS report that the alleged shot sounds were recorded approximately one minute after the assassination.

 Further analysis

 The United States Department of Justice reviewed the HSCA report and the National Academy of Science's study of the sound evidence.
 It reported to the Judiciary Committee on March 28, 1988, and rebuked the HSCA's conclusion of a probable conspiracy.

-In 2003, an independent researcher named Michael O'Dell reported that both the National Academy and Dr. Thomas had used incorrect timelines because they assumed the Dictabelt ran continuously.
+In 2003, an independent researcher named Michael O'Dell reported that both the National Academy and Dr. Thomas had used incorrect timelines because they subtracted time for repeated sections when the playback needle got stuck, but didn't realize that there were also forward skips.
 When corrected, these showed the impulses happened too late to be the real shots even with Thomas's alternative synchronization.
-In addition, he pointed out that the claim of a 95% or higher probability of a shot from the grassy knoll was logically incorrect.
+He pointed out that the claim of a 95% or higher probability of a shot from the grassy knoll was logically incorrect.
 It was a 5% chance of finding a match in random noise and did not consider other possible causes.

 A November 2003 analysis paid for by the cable television channel Court TV concluded that the putative gunshot impulses did not match test gunshot recordings fired in Dealey Plaza any better than random noise.
 In December 2003, Thomas responded by pointing out what he claimed were errors in the November 2003 Court TV analysis.

-However, in 2005, five acoustic experts (Linsker, Garwin, Chernoff, Horowitz, and Ramsey) reinvestigated the acoustic recordings and noted several errors made by Thomas.
+In 2005, five acoustic experts (Linsker, Garwin, Chernoff, Horowitz, and Ramsey) reinvestigated the acoustic recordings and noted several errors made by Thomas.

 In 2013, Professor Larry J. Sabato, Ph.D. commissioned a study on the Dictabelt recording using more modern analytical techniques.
 The report concluded that the recording did not contain sounds of the assassination gunfire and that it would be of "doubtful utility" as evidence to prove or disprove a conspiracy.

-90% of Dealey Plaza spectators reported to have heard 3 shots or less.
+In addition to this, approximately 90% of the witnesses present in Dealey Plaza during the shooting who were cited by the HSCA reported hearing 3 shots or less, while "only a total of four witnesses, out of 178 tabulated, reported shots coming from more than one direction."